U.S. Army Patriot Defenders provide 24/7 presence in the Middle East

-Patriot battery operators assigned to the 1-43 Air Defense Artillery Battalion, Fort Bliss, Texas, discuss their role in providing 24-hour air defense capability while deployed within the U.S. Central Command area of responsibility.
+U.S. Army Sgt.
+Jamal Washington, a Patriot battery operator assigned to Charlie Battery, 1-43 Air Defense Artillery Battalion, Fort Bliss, Texas, provides 24-hour presence to respond to potential airborne threats at an undisclosed location within the U.S. Central Command area of responsibility, Dec.
+9, 2023.
 Patriot is an all-weather, 24/7 ground based, air and missile defense system, capable of intercepting ballistic and cruise missiles, unmanned aerial vehicles and aircraft.
-(U.S. Air Force video by Tech.
+(U.S. Air Force photo by Tech.
 Sgt.
 Alexander Cook)

 |Date Taken: